-Lab Coat and Scrubs \$45.00 lab coat Two sets of program-required scrubs, \$35.00 each In addition, students must have one pair of scrubs (their preference) for anatomy lab - these will be disposed of after anatomy lab course - estimated cost is \$20.00 Books and equipment (includes stethoscope) \$1,400.00 (program estimate) Physical Examination Prior to matriculation, cost will vary depending on student insurance and area.
+Lab Coat and Scrubs \$60.00 lab coat Two sets of program-required scrubs, \$60.00 each In addition, students must have one pair of scrubs (their preference) for anatomy lab - these will be disposed of after anatomy lab course - estimated cost is \$20.00 Books and equipment (includes stethoscope and any needed medical equipment) \$1,700.00 (program estimate) Physical Examination Prior to matriculation, cost will vary depending on student insurance and area.
+After students matriculate into the program for year two, costs are covered.
 Immunizations Prior to matriculation, cost will vary depending on previous student immunizations.
 Background Check \$139.60 - this will be performed two times at \$69.80 each - once prior to matriculation and once prior to beginning clinical rotations.
-Various healthcare sites may require additional testing.
-Drug Screen All drug screens must be done as directed by the PA program.
-Do not get done until directions received from program \$45.00 prior to matriculation (if done locally at Huntington site - if not done in Huntington, then \$60.00 (must be arranged for by Huntington site)/ \$45.00 prior to going on rotations (random drug screens are paid by the program) AAPA Dues \$75.00 (one-time fee) WVAPA Dues \$10.00 (one-time fee) Marshall PA Student Society Dues \$10.00 (one-time fee) Physician Assistant National Certifying Exam \$550.00 Health Insurance \$6,382.00 per year
+Various health care sites may require additional testing (to be at student expense).
+Drug Screen \$45.00 prior to matriculation (if done locally at Huntington site; if not done in Huntington, then \$60.00) \$45.00 prior to going on rotations (random drug screens are paid by the program) AAPA Dues \$75.00 (one-time fee) WVAPA Dues \$10.00 (one-time fee) Marshall PA Program Student Society Dues \$10.00 (one-time fee) Certification Exam \$550.00 Health Insurance Cost to be determined by health insurance carrier chosen by the student

-Computer (student's preference of laptop or desktop) \$2,000.00 BLS/ACLS Trainings \$35.00/\$175.00 Graduation Fees \$50.00 to be paid in last semester
+Computer (student's preference of laptop or desktop) \$2,000.00 BLS/ACLS Trainings \$35.00/\$175.00 Graduation Fee \$50.00 to be paid in last semester

-^{}Cost for books and equipment above reflects the purchase of texts not available via our online database.
-Many of our required texts are available as e-texts at no additional cost to students resulting in significant savings.
+Cost for books and equipment above reflects the purchase of texts not available via our online database.
+Many of our required texts are available as etexts at no additional cost to students resulting in significant savings.